---- — Matthew Crow and Emmitt Smith, both of Derry, were named to the dean’s list for outstanding academic achievement in the spring 2013 semester.

 Christina Errico has been named to the dean’s list for the spring 2013 semester at Dickinson College in Carlisle, Pa.
 A graduate of Londonderry High School, Errico is majoring in classical studies.
 She is the daughter of Mr. and Mrs. James Errico of Londonderry.

-The following Derry residents graduated from Emmanuel College at its 91st commencement exercises on May 11: Meghan Dooley, Justina Patch, Brandon Wells, Julie Young.
+The following Derry residents graduated from Emmanuel College at its 91st commencement exercises earlier this year: Meghan Dooley, Justina Patch, Brandon Wells, Julie Young.

 The following Derry residents received undergraduate degrees from Salem State University: Michael Dullen, Erika Norman, Gabrielle Abbott.

 The following Derry residents have graduated from Northern Essex Community College: Denise C. Cosentino, Christopher D. Cox, Kyle R. DelloRusso, Kathleen M. Demers, Jacqueline R. Foroughi, Gregory P. Heavey, Deborah A. Hooley, Jason P. Lavoie, Michael M. Mangan, Renee E. McHale, Laura Musumeci, Jennifer M. Navarro, Christine Patterson, Zachary J. Rice, Eric D. Riopelle, Candice D. Robinson, Carolyn A. Santos, Melanie L. Schneider, Gabrielle Tatoyian, Desiree E. Terranova, Patrick R. Wood.

 Courtney Lahey of East Derry has graduated from Northern Essex Community College.

 The following Londonderry residents have graduated from Northern Essex Community College: Hilary Johanson, Hope Quismundo, Katherine Ruiz, Kayla Wipf.